20 Unique Things to do in New York City

 Suggested by Sometimes Home

 Everyone loves to feel like they’re a part of the energy and vibe of Manhattan, but where do NYers go to “escape it all” without leaving the city?
 Where is one to go – whether a resident or visitor – for some quiet and unique views?
-One of my favorite places is The Cloisters in Fort Tryon park, all the way up north on Manhattan Island.
+One of my favorite places to see in New York is The Cloisters in Fort Tryon park, all the way up north on Manhattan Island.
 It’s very easily accessible via subway and a short walk.
 You’ll feel like you were transported to a fairy tale land!
 (Take the A train north to 190 St. or Dyckman St. (one stop further north) stations, depending on where you want to enter the park and walk from.)

 The views of the Hudson River from the Cloisters and park are incredible and, though the building was created in the early 1900’s, its European medieval-inspired architecture is worth a trip in itself.